chisNaN/git-tuto/README.md

 example:

-`git config --global alias.s git status`
+`git config --global alias.s status`

 Will set an alias (shortcut) for a git command of your choice.